webtactics/gloucesterthunderboltsswimmingclub/events/2025-26/251004-05-Port-Macquarie-LC-Qualifying-Meet.md

-PLEASE NOTE - QUALIFYING TIMES APPLY FOR THE FOLLOWING EVENTS:
+PLEASE NOTE - QUALIFYING TIMES APPLY FOR THE FOLLOWING EVENTS:</br>
 Events 1 & 2 need a 200m freestyle time of 4:20</br>
 Events 25 & 26 need a 400m freestyle time of 6:45</br>
 Events 27 & 28 need a 200 IM time of 4:20</br>